BY-LAWS OF THE SAN ANTONIO REGIONAL WINE GUILD

 The purpose of this organization will be to:

-1. Perpetuate and cultivate the art of winemaking and wine appreciation in United States of America.
+1. Perpetuate and cultivate the art of winemaking and wine appreciation in the United States of America.

 2. Draw people together who want to improve their skills in winemaking through education, contests, sharing of information, and social interaction.